Metal–ligand multiple bond

 In organometallic chemistry, a metal–ligand multiple bond describes the interaction of certain ligands with a metal with a bond order greater than one.
 Coordination complexes featuring multiply bonded ligands are of both scholarly and practical interest.
-Transition metal carbene complexes catalyze the olefin metathesis reaction.
-Metal oxo intermediates are pervasive in oxidation catalysis.
+For example, transition metal carbene complexes catalyze the olefin metathesis reaction, and metal oxo intermediates are pervasive in oxidation catalysis.

-As a cautionary note, the classification of a metal ligand bond as being "multiple" bond order is ambiguous and even arbitrary because bond order is a formalism.
+As a cautionary note, the classification of a metal–ligand bond as being "multiple" bond order is ambiguous and even arbitrary because bond order is a formalism.
 Furthermore, the usage of multiple bonding is not uniform.
 Symmetry arguments suggest that most ligands engage metals via multiple bonds.
-The term 'metal ligand multiple bond" is often reserved for ligands of the type CRn and NRn (n = 0, 1, 2) and ORn (n = 0, 1) where R is H or an organic substituent, or pseudohalide.
+The term 'metal–ligand multiple bond" is often reserved for ligands of the type CRn and NRn (n = 0, 1, 2) and ORn (n = 0, 1) where R is H or an organic substituent, or pseudohalide.
 Historically, CO and NO^{+} are not included in this classification, nor are halides.